The wealthtech customer journey: reimagined

 Withdrawing funds: An opportunity to differentiate?

 It might sound counterintuitive for a wealth manager to make it easy for customers to take money out of the platform, but in a competitive market, customer preference usually wins.
 It takes only one wealth manager to improve its payout experience in line with customer demands, to tip the market in its favour.

-While open banking infrastructure itself doesn’t support payouts, providers like TrueLayer are building on top of open banking APIs to allow instant, secure payouts to any bank account, with a simple user experience (including payouts for amounts higher than the original investment).
+While open banking infrastructure itself doesn’t support payouts, providers like TrueLayer have built on top of open banking APIs to allow instant, secure, verified Payouts to any bank account, with a simple user experience (including payouts for amounts higher than the original investment).

 The good news for those working in wealth management is that you haven’t missed the boat, yet.
 While open banking is just starting to take hold in this industry, now is the perfect time to start investigating how it could help you reshape user experience across the customer lifecycle — and manage your costs at the same time.